 Consciousness can express itself as awareness.
 Some things and some people are more aware than others.
-If I am the cosmos made conscious, are we really cosmic consciousness, the Observer of a grand experiment?
+If I am the cosmos made conscious, are we cosmic consciousness, the Observer of a grand experiment?
 Come and see why this theory makes more sense than most religions.

 “We are the cosmos made conscious and life is the means by which the universe understands itself.” ― Brian Cox

 The most obvious question is who or what is doing the exploring?
 Who is the Observer of our consciousness?
 Is it “me” doing the exploring?
 Or is it much more?
 Could we simply be a part of the cosmic consciousness?
-Is our life experience are part of a more extraordinary, more complex experiment?
+Is our life experience part of a more extraordinary, complex experiment?

-Given the knowledge we are a part of everything with consciousness.
-Does this mean we nothing more than a cosmic experiment?
+Given the knowledge, we are a part of everything with consciousness.
+Does this mean we are nothing more than a cosmic experiment?
 Is the total of our existence in the universe merely trying out different scenarios?
 Are our lives a singular or shared experience?
 Are we separate from the universal consciousness or only a partition of “a greater awareness”?

 I Am The Cosmos The Observer

 The spiritual explorers of ancient cultures are known as Seers, Shamans, Mystics, Prophets, or Witches.

 “We are the eyes of the cosmos.
 So that in a way, when you look deeply into somebody’s eyes, you are looking deeply into yourself, and the other person is looking deeply into the same self, which many-eyed, as the mask of Vishnu is many-faced, is looking out everywhere, one energy playing myriads of different parts.” — Alan Watts